BrainBlend-AI/atomic-agents/docs/api/atomic_agents/lib/tools/calculator_tool.md

 #### Arguments

-- `params` *CalculatorToolSchema* - The input parameters for the tool, adhering to the input schema.
+- `params` *CalculatorToolInputSchema* - The input parameters for the tool, adhering to the input schema.

 #### Returns